-- 1. Try to balance the bat on your hand with the handle end up.
-If this seems rather easy, try it with just one or two fingers. - 2.
+- 1. Try to balance the CG Paradox stick vertically with the mass at the bottom.
+Also try it with the mass at the top. - 2.
+Try to balance the bat on your hand with the handle end up.
+If this seems rather easy, try it with just one or two fingers. - 3.
 Try to balance the bat on your hand with the barrel end up.

 Write a description of your results.
-Which way was the bat easier to balance?
+Which way was the CG Paradox stick easier to balance?
+What about the bat?